What kind of services do we provide?

 What should I expect when I come to Kids Unlimited for the first time?

 Kids Unlimited Therapy Services, LLC is a very fun, play-based facility where we help your child reach their full potential.
 When you arrive at the clinic, please ring the doorbell at the West entrance, and a therapist will buzz you in.
 Please wait in the waiting room until your therapist comes to meet you.
 Discuss with your therapist ahead of time whether or not you should come back with your child during the evaluation.
 The therapist will generally give you and your child a tour of the facility and then begin the evaluation.
 An evaluation generally takes 1 to 2 hour-long sessions at which point the therapist will discuss with you their findings and recommendations.
-Generally clients are seen for therapy one time a week for 45-60 minutes, although other frequencies may be considered depending on individual needs.
+Generally clients are seen for therapy one time per week for 45-60 minutes, although other frequencies may be considered depending on individual needs.
 Duration of treatment depends on your child’s specific needs and the interventions being suggested.
 This should be discussed with the therapist providing treatment.

 What should I tell my child before their first visit?